boltgolt/howdy/README.md

 ### Installation

-Fist we need to install pam-python, fswebcam and OpenCV from the Ubuntu repositories:
+First we need to install pam-python, fswebcam and OpenCV from the Ubuntu repositories:

 ```
 sudo apt install libpam-python fswebcam libopencv-dev python-opencv